EUROPE'S #1 ONLINESHOP

 HOW TO: Build

-You want to build a treehouse and are not sure how big and how heavy it can get?
-We will show you the basics of tree(house) statics.
+You want to build a treehouse and are not sure how big and how heavy it should be?
+We show you the basics of tree(house) statics.

 - The tree you want to build your treehouse in

-- Overall size and orientation of your platform
+- Total size and orientation of your platform

-We want to know how much load is on our individual treehouse anchors so we can size them correctly.
+We want to know how much load is acting on our individual connections so that we can then find the perfect treehouse attachment.

-A treehouse for a tree is like a big backpack for a person – health, stature and environment determine how big and how heavy the backpack may be so that the person can still move freely.
-If you carry the backpack for a while, your body gets used to its weight and builds up muscles in a targeted manner.
+A treehouse is to a tree as a large backpack is to a human being – health, stature and environment determine how large and how heavy the backpack may be so that the person can still move freely.
+If you carry the backpack for a while, your body gets used to its weight and specifically builds up muscles.

-The same applies to a tree: it will feel the treehouse and form extra strong wood in the important places.
+It is very similar with a tree: it will feel the treehouse and build extra strong wood in the important places.

 Properly dimensioned, the tree and your treehouse will form a lifelong symbiosis!

-The load / weight of your tree house is made up of:
+The weight of your treehouse is the sum of:

 The sum of all fixed, static parts of your house: wooden beams, boards, roofing, windows, furniture, screws, …

-The tree and the fasteners do not like torsion: To avoid twisting movements, build your tree house as evenly as possible on the trunk.
+The tree and the fasteners do not like torsion: To avoid twisting movements, build your treehouse as evenly as possible around the trunk.

 Pay attention to the snow load in alpine regions, this is sometimes estimated at over 500 kg/m²!
 Platform size and roof pitch should be adjusted accordingly.

-Here you will find orientation values for the dead load of three different treehouse types
+These are orientation values for the dead load of three treehouse types.

-(the values include the substructure, platform, railing and house):
+(the values include substructure, platform, railing and house):